Greatest common divisor: Using prime factorizations

 In practice, this method is only feasible for small numbers, as computing prime factorizations takes too long.

 Euclid's algorithm

 The method introduced by Euclid for computing greatest common divisors is based on the fact that, given two positive integers a and b such that a > b, the common divisors of a and b are the same as the common divisors of a – b and b.

-So, Euclid's method for computing the greatest common divisor of two positive integers consists of replacing the larger number by the difference of the numbers, and repeating this until the two numbers are equal: that is their greatest common divisor.
+So, Euclid's method for computing the greatest common divisor of two positive integers consists of replacing the larger number with the difference of the numbers, and repeating this until the two numbers are equal: that is their greatest common divisor.

 For example, to compute gcd(48,18), one proceeds as follows: